 Should you not want to venture into the unknown, you can also order a “Deployed Strike Team” mission, where you can send AI on “randomly generated, time-sensitive missions” to defend settlements or gather supplies.
 Placing these settlements in strategic locations will clear the fog-of-war effect from the space map, opening up even more Strike missions.
 Playing in the game’s dedicated multiplayer mode appears to follow the same basic blueprint, with additional gear rewards as well as “APEX,” a currency that can be used in the campaign.

 The multiplayer component, will not, however, have any direct impact on Mass Effect: Andromeda’s story.
-Though director Mac Walters told Polygon he wanted the campaign and online mode to have “more positive ties” to the campaign, he said BioWare’s attempt to link the modes in Mass Effect 3 were met with a mixed reception.
+Though Walters told Polygon he wanted the game’s multiplayer to have “more positive ties” to the campaign, BioWare’s attempt to link the modes in Mass Effect 3 was met with a mixed reception.
 In Mass Effect 3, completing multiplayer missions could increase players’ readiness for the game’s final mission, affecting the fates of their campaign characters.

 Release date and merchandise

 Mass Effect: Andromeda releases for both PC and consoles on March 21.